Places

 - Arrive Budapest; evening Danube cruise welcome and program.

-- Budapest touring: Parliament, St. Stephen’s Basilica, and Castle Hill; ruin-pub dinner with storytelling.
+- Budapest touring: Parliament, St. Stephen’s Basilica, and Castle Hill, followed by a ruin-pub dinner with storytelling.

 - Danube Bend day: Esztergom Basilica, Visegrád, Szentendre artisan visit.